Stewitch/LiZhen/README.EN.md

 ---

 >[!NOTE]
->Currently, launcher is under refactoring at `next` branch
+>Currently, launcher is under refactoring at `next` branch.
 >If you have breaking ideas, please contribute to `next` branch.
 >`dev` branch is used to merge to `main` , it should be based on `main`.